-Several types of cladding materials are used for the outer layer including fiberglass, aluminum, and vinyl.
+Several types of cladding materials are used for the outer layer including fiberglass windows, aluminum windows , and vinyl windows.
 While the cladding materials all provide exterior protection, you can expect specific attributes unique to the applicable cladding material, which gives you flexibility to meet your needs when replacing or purchasing windows for new construction.
 The information below will discuss the benefits of clad wood windows as well as the differences between the three common — fiberglass, aluminum, vinyl — cladding materials.

 Benefits of Clad Windows

 Clad windows combine the most desirable features of wood window materials with a protective layer of exterior cladding that shields the inner wood from harsh outdoor climates.
 Thus, you can enjoy the best of both worlds with the beauty and elegance of wood framed windows on your home’s interior along with the durability of aluminum, vinyl, or fiberglass on the exterior.

 - Clad wood windows can stand up to extreme climate conditions such as those faced by coastal homes and extreme weather climates